Berlusconi allies step up threats over Italian Senate ruling

-ROME, Sept 10 (Reuters) - Allies of Silvio Berlusconi stepped up warnings on Tuesday that they would bring down Italy’s unstable ruling coalition if centre-left lawmakers refuse to delay a hearing over expelling the billionaire former prime minister from parliament.
+ROME (Reuters) - Allies of Silvio Berlusconi stepped up warnings on Tuesday that they would bring down Italy’s unstable ruling coalition if center-left lawmakers refuse to delay a hearing over expelling the billionaire former prime minister from parliament.

 A cross-party Senate committee, which is deciding whether Berlusconi should be stripped of his seat in the upper house following a conviction for tax fraud last month, resumes talks at 8.00 p.m.
 (1800 GMT) after an initial meeting on Monday.